mcaceresb/stata-gtools/README.md

-We have not benchmarked `collapsed` against version `0.4.0` because when we benchmarked it against version `0.3.0` it took almost an hour for each run of this benchmark and we have not found the time. `fcollapse` did better for a modest numbers of groups, but it performed poorly for very few groups and for a large number of groups.
+We have not benchmarked `collapsed` against version `0.4.0` because when we benchmarked it against version `0.3.0` it took almost an hour for each run of this benchmark, and we have not found the time to repeat that run. `fcollapse` did better for a modest numbers of groups, but it performed poorly for very few groups and for a large number of groups.
 Overall `gcollapse` was 3-13 times faster.

 ### Comparing `gcollapse` and `fcollapse` at their worst